 Relish in the cuteness while it lasts.
 Those cupcake skirts won’t fit for long.
 Rhinestones, bright colors, cute socks and matching headbands are universal for nearly every pageant at this age, even at small local pageants.
 These “dresses” are typically two pieces made to look like one piece.
 It is easy to spend too much money on a baby or toddler dress, so set a budget for yourself before you have one custom-made or even look to purchase one off e-Bay.
 Those cupcake skirts really don’t fit for long.

-Sunburst Pageant's 2015 Baby Miss winner.
+Sunburst Pageant's 2018 winners.
 Photo by: Sunburst Pageant

 Princess (Ages 6-8)